 Pro tips to find U.S.-based nonprofits and schools

 Having trouble finding your nonprofit?
-If they are an eligible U.S.-based 501(c)(3) nonprofit or public school, they will likely be in Bright Funds’ database!* Here are a few pro tips from our team to help you find your nonprofit faster on Bright Funds.
+If they are an eligible U.S.-based 501(c)(3) public charity or public school, they will likely be in Bright Funds’ database!* Here are a few pro tips from our team to help you find your nonprofit faster on Bright Funds.

 Pro Tip 1: Use the EIN